project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

     ```shell
     $ ./scripts/examples/gn_efr32_example.sh examples/lighting-app/efr32/ out/rs911x_lighting BRD41xxx rs91x_wpa3_only=true --wifi rs911x |& tee out/rs911x_lighting.log
     ```
-    Note:
+> **Note:**
-    1. WPA/WPA2 is enabled by default for the rs911x
+> 1. WPA/WPA2 is enabled by default for the rs911x
-    2. Enabling WPA3 will disable WPA and WPA2 support
+> 2. Enabling WPA3 will disable WPA and WPA2 support

 2.  `segger_rtt_buffer_size_up` : Flag to get the complete logs without truncation.

     ```shell
     $ ./scripts/examples/gn_efr32_example.sh examples/lighting-app/efr32/ out/rs911x_lighting BRD41xxx segger_rtt_buffer_size_up=2068 --wifi rs911x |& tee out/rs911x_lighting.log
     ```
+3.  `show_qr_code=false` : Use this flag while building to disable QR code.

+    ```shell
+    $ ./scripts/examples/gn_efr32_example.sh examples/lighting-app/efr32/ out/rs911x_lighting BRD41xxx show_qr_code=false --wifi rs911x |& tee out/rs911x_lighting.log
+    ```
+    Note:
+    1. QR code is enabled by default for all except MG24
+    2. QR code is disable for MG24 because of lcd disable, can't able to enable it by using flag

-The generated software can be found in `out/rs911x_xxx/BRD4161A/*.out` for the RS9116 and in `out/wf200_xxx/BRD4161A/*.out` for the WF200.
+The generated software can be found in `out/rs911x_xxx/BRD41xxx/*.out` for the RS9116, in `out/siwx917_xxx/BRD41xxx/*.out`  for the SiWx917 and in `out/wf200_xxx/BRD41xxx/*.out` for the WF200.

 This is what you will flash onto the EFR32.
 For more information on how to flash the EFR32 please check out the page on